dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 $$ (s1 + s2)\*G = s1\*G + s2\*G $$

-where `s1` and `s2` are scalars, and `G` is an elliptic curve.
+where $s1$ and $s2$ are scalars, and $G$ is an elliptic curve.

 The basic idea for selling content is as follows:

 * Alice has a piece of content she wants to be sellable.
-* Alice generates a scalar value `s1` to use as a symmetric encryption/decryption key, and encrypts the content.
+* Alice generates a scalar value $s1$ to use as a symmetric encryption/decryption key, and encrypts the content.
-* Alice calculates the point `p1` on an elliptic curve `G` by calculating `p1 = s1*G`.
+* Alice calculates the point $p1$ on an elliptic curve $G$ by calculating $p1 = s1*G$.
-* Alice makes `p1` publicly available for anyone interested in buying the content.
+* Alice makes $p1$ publicly available for anyone interested in buying the content.
 * Alice shares the encrypted content with a relay named Carol.
 * Bob downloads the encrypted content from Carol, and requests an invoice to unlock the content.
-* Carol generates a new scalar value `s2`, and creates a *PTLC* Lightning invoice with `s1 + s2` as the preimage.
+* Carol generates a new scalar value $s2$, and creates a *PTLC* Lightning invoice with $s1 + s2$ as the preimage.
-* Carol sends Bob `s2` and the Lightning invoice as a payment request string.
+* Carol sends Bob $s2$ and the Lightning invoice as a payment request string.
-* Bob decodes the payment request string to get the payment point of the invoice, call it `p3`.
+* Bob decodes the payment request string to get the payment point of the invoice, call it $p3$.
-* Bob calculates `s2*G`.
-If it is equal to `p3 - p1`, then Bob knows that the invoice is valid.
+* Bob calculates $s2*G$.
+If it is equal to $p3 - p1$, then Bob knows that the invoice is valid.
-* Bob pays the Lightning invoice, and gets the value of `s1 + s2` as the preimage.
+* Bob pays the Lightning invoice, and gets the value of $s1 + s2$ as the preimage.
-* Bob calculates `s1 = (s1 + s2) - s2` to get the decryption key, and decrypts the content.
+* Bob calculates $s1 = (s1 + s2) - s2$ to get the decryption key, and decrypts the content.

 If Carol tries to give Bob an invalid invoice, Bob will know before he pays the invoice.

-The above example assumes that Bob is able to trust that the value of `p1` is valid.
+The above example assumes that Bob is able to trust that the value of $p1$ is valid.

 {{< center-figure src="/post-data/trustless-lightning-payments/ptlc-example-2.png" caption="" height=600 width=600 >}}